Founders co-owner: Discrimination suit ‘biggest challenge’

-MLive cites a Detroit Metro Times report that says Founders general manager Dominic Ryan, who fired Evans, told Evans’ lawyer in a case disposition that he didn’t know Evans was black.

-The Detroit Free Press report s that several bars have stopped serving Founders’ beers in response to the disposition.
+Evans worked at the Grand Rapids production facility from 2014 to 2017 before he became a manager at the Detroit taproom — the job from which he was fired last year.
+He says in his lawsuit that Founders tolerated “a racist internal corporate culture” and that office printers were labeled “in a blatantly racist fashion.”

+The company’s director of diversity and inclusion, Graci Harkema, has stepped down, saying in her resignation letter that Founders has been more concerned with “winning the lawsuit” than “the loss of customers, loss of reputation, and loss of employees’ wellbeing.”

-Co-owner Dave Engbers told MLive that he’s trying to rebuild trust and that he wants to reassure the Detroit community that Founders celebrates “people of all different backgrounds and ethnicities.”
+Meanwhile, Engbers said he is trying to reassure customers and community members in Detroit that Founders celebrates “people of all different backgrounds and ethnicities.”

+“We have had a lot of challenges over the years, but no question — this is the biggest challenge we’ve ever had,” Engbers said.
+“There’s been a lot of self-discovery, and we will have to work harder now looking forward to make amends, and we’re willing to do that.”

 Information from: The Grand Rapids Press:MLive.com, http://www.mlive.com